-Electromagnetic Compatibility (EMC) Testing and Certification for Space
+Electromagnetic Compatibility (EMC) Testing in Space

-Space engineering has unique EMC phenomena which include:
+Space engineering has unique EMC phenomena, which include:

 - Plasma charging